trackier/docs-v1/overview/readme.md

 ## **Before You Start**

-The vNative API is designed for developers, engineers, or anyone else who’s comfortable creating custom-coded solutions or integrating with **RESTful APIs**.
+The Trackier API is designed for developers, engineers, or anyone else who’s comfortable creating custom-coded solutions or integrating with **RESTful APIs**.

 ## **Authentication**